Our history

 1906

 We opened our first animal hospital in Victoria, London, thought to be the first of its kind in the world.
-It has never once closed its doors to needy animals since.
+It has never once closed its doors to vulnerable pets.

 1912